Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Giralang, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers shows Giralang had around 14 new homes approved annually over the past five financial years, totalling an estimated 74 homes.
-As of FY26, 2 approvals have been recorded.
-The average new residents per year per dwelling constructed in this period was 0.5.
-This indicates that new supply is meeting or exceeding demand, offering ample buyer choice and potential for population growth beyond forecasts.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Giralang had around 14 new homes approved per year over the past five financial years, totalling an estimated 74 homes.
+In FY-26 so far, 3 approvals have been recorded.
+Over these five years, an average of 0.5 new residents per year per dwelling was observed.
+This suggests new supply is keeping pace with or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.

-Average construction value of new properties is $386,000, suggesting a focus on the premium market with high-end developments.
-In FY26, $270,000 in commercial development approvals have been recorded, indicating minimal commercial development activity.
-Compared to the Australian Capital Territory, Giralang has approximately 75% of construction activity per person and ranks among the 19th percentile nationally, resulting in relatively constrained buyer choice favouring existing properties.
-New building activity comprises 19.0% standalone homes and 81.0% medium and high-density housing, marking a significant shift from current housing patterns (94.0% houses).
-This suggests diminishing developable land availability and responds to evolving lifestyle preferences and affordability needs.
+The average construction value of new properties is $386,000, indicating a focus on the premium market with high-end developments.
+In FY-26, $270,000 in commercial development approvals have been recorded, suggesting minimal commercial development activity.
+Compared to the Australian Capital Territory, Giralang shows approximately 75% of the construction activity per person and places among the 19th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing properties.
+New building activity comprises 19.0% standalone homes and 81.0% medium and high-density housing, marking a significant shift from the current 94.0% houses pattern.
+This location has approximately 834 people per dwelling approval, indicating an established market.

 Frequently Asked Questions - Development